 How to Clean the SearPlate Griddle: The Ultimate Guide

-Keep reading for everything you need to know about cleaning the SearPlate Griddle so you can ensure it’s ready for every last-minute smashburger night.
+Keep reading to find everything you need to know about cleaning the SearPlate Griddle so you can ensure it’s ready for every last-minute smashburger night.

 1) Cook up a Feast: Complete

-You may hear the steaks calling your name but before you dig in, it’s essential to remove the Griddle from the heat.
-Get a buddy and a pair of heat-resistant gloves and lift the SearPlate off the fire pit.
+You may hear the steaks calling your name but before you dig in, it’s essential to remove the griddle from the heat.
+Grab a friend and a pair of heat-resistant gloves and lift the SearPlate off the fire pit.

-If the Griddle is left on the fire as you continue adding more logs for your evening fire, the nonstick seasoning that builds up over time will burn off, causing you to restart the process.
-It will be much easier, in the long run, to use the extra seconds and remove the Griddle immediately than start the seasoning process from scratch.
+If the griddle is left on the fire as you continue adding more logs for your evening fire, the valuable, nonstick seasoning that builds up over time will burn off, causing you to restart the process.
+It will be worth it in the long run to use the extra seconds and remove the Griddle immediately than start the seasoning process from scratch.

 3) Make it at Home

-Take note to keep the hot Griddle away from any children and pets.
-If you’re cooking in the evening, keep it in a well-lit space to prevent tripping and make sure your dog stays away from the steak-scented skillet.
+It’s VERY IMPORTANT to keep the hot griddle away from any children and pets.
+If you’re cooking in the evening, keep it in a well-lit space to prevent tripping and the curiosity of any pets to get the best of them.

 4) A Little Extra Care Goes a Long Way

-After the SearPlate has had time to cool and the scrumptious food has disappeared, take a few minutes to wrap things up.
-Grab some food-grade oil (canola, avocado, grapeseed works great) and paper towels to prepare for the oiling process.
+After the SearPlate has had time to cool and the food has disappeared, take a few minutes to wrap things up.
+Grab some food-grade oil (canola, avocado, and grapeseed work great) and paper towels to prepare for the oiling process.
 It’s likely that the Griddle is still warm, so you may want to use gloves for the process.

 Add a few drops of oil to the SearPlate Griddle.